vahidAK/PatMat/README.md

                         following column order: chromosome start end
                         MethylatedAlleleOrigin where origine is the methylated
-                        allele origine which must be either maternal or paternal.
-By default, we use version 1 list in repo's patmat directory.
+                        allele origine which must be either maternal or paternal (First row must be header).
+By default, we use iDMR list in repo's patmat directory.
   --whatshap_vcf WHATSHAP_VCF, -wv WHATSHAP_VCF
                         Path to the WhatsHap phased vcf file that is produced from phasing nanopore reads using WhatsHap.
 This can